robstoll/atrium/README.md

 - and the actual check as lambda where you typically use the `subject` of the assertion.

 We use an `Untranslatable` as first argument here because we are not bothered with internationalization.
+In case you want to report in a different language, then have a look at [Internationalization](#internationalization).
 Typically you use the expected value itself as its representation -- so you pass it as second argument.

 But not all assertion functions require a value which is somehow compared against the subject